Gen Digital Inc [GEN] stock Initiated by Evercore ISI analyst, price target now $27

 Click here for full details and to join for free

-Gen Digital Inc stock has also loss -4.25% of its value over the past 7 days.
-However, GEN stock has declined by -4.35% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 0.47% and lost -20.02% year-on date.

-The market cap for GEN stock reached $10.96 billion, with 640.00 million shares outstanding and 578.78 million shares in the current float.
-Compared to the average trading volume of 3.49M shares, GEN reached a trading volume of 3409704 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.39M shares, GEN reached a trading volume of 2836660 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GEN shares is $23.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GEN stock is a recommendation set at 2.43.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.